abhi3700/My_Learning_Solana/faqs.md

 ### Q. Where the code is stored?
 In the programs.

-Programs need to fetch the data from an account, then it is mentioned like this:
+Programs need to fetch the data from an account, hence it is mentioned like this:

 ```
 #[account]